Metro (franchise)

+Metro (Метро) is a post-apocalyptic fiction franchise consisting primarily of novels and video games that began with the 2002 release of Russian writer Dmitry Glukhovsky's novel Metro 2033.
+It was followed by his sequels Metro 2034 and Metro 2035, as well as by many other books by different authors, including Tullio Avoledo, Pierre Bordage, Robert J. Szmidt and Shimun Vrochek.
+Ukrainian studio 4A Games created the original novel's video game adaptation Metro 2033, followed by Metro: Last Light and Metro Exodus.

-All of the Metro stories share the same setting – the fictional world of Glukhovsky's original novel.
-Although it described only his own vision of a post-apocalyptic Moscow, the books of the extended universe take place in a wide variety of different areas.
-Among these are: Moscow, St. Petersburg, Leningrad Oblast, Nizhny Novgorod, Tver Oblast, Moscow Oblast, Kola Peninsula, Rostov-on-Don, Samara, Novosibirsk, Yekaterinburg, and the Kaliningrad oblast.
-Some of the books in the series are set in other locations outside of Russia, such as Ukraine, Belarus, United Kingdom, Italy, Poland, and Antarctica.
+All of the Metro stories share the same setting – the fictional universe of Glukhovsky's novels.
+Although these described only his own vision of a devastated Moscow, and in particular the titular Moscow Metro system, the works of the extended universe take place in a wide variety of different areas within Russia and elsewhere in a world ravaged by global biological and nuclear warfare.

 Video games

 A first-person shooter video game titled Metro 2033 was created for Microsoft Windows and Xbox 360 gaming platforms.
 It was developed by 4A Games in Ukraine and published in March 2010 by THQ.
 A sequel, Metro: Last Light, was released in May 2013 on Microsoft Windows, Xbox 360 and PlayStation 3.
 Redux versions of the games were released in 2014, featuring updated graphics and gameplay with all previously released downloadable content bundled.
 The Metro Redux bundle was released for the PC, Xbox One and PlayStation 4.
 A third game, Metro Exodus, was released in February 2019.
+A virtual reality spin-off game, Metro Awakening, was released in November 2024.
+A fourth mainline entry is currently in development.